tik9/cpython/logic.md

 Sandnes
 Stavanger

 Given both tables above, we want to list all the people and their orders.
 If they don't have orders, we also want them to show in the list.

 Answer:

-oO SELECT Persons.LastName, Persons.FirstName, Orders.OrderNo FROM Persons JOIN Orders ON Persons.P_Id=Orders.P_Id

-SELECT Persons.LastName, Persons.FirstName, Orders.OrderNo FROM Persons INNER JOIN Orders ON Persons.P_Id=Orders.P_Id

-ORDER BY Persons.LastName

-SELECT Persons.LastName, Persons.FirstName, Orders.OrderNo FROM Persons RIGHT JOIN Orders ON Persons.P_Id=Orders.P_Id

-ORDER BY Persons.LastName

 SELECT Persons.LastName, Persons.FirstName, Orders.OrderNo FROM Persons LEFT JOIN Orders ON Persons.P_Id=Orders.P_Id